built/effoff/README.md

-##F-Off, indicate a feature is off/incomplete in your Bootstrap app.
+##EffOff, indicate a feature is off/incomplete in your Bootstrap app.

 #####What's going on here?
 This is a set of styles to use with your Bootstrap-based application or website.
 This is a tool to manage user and stakeholder expectations.